channable/vaultenv/README.md

 Example: the contents of `production/third-party#api-key` will be available as `PRODUCTION_THIRD_PARTY_API_KEY`.

+## Building

+Vaultenv is written in Haskell and builds with [Stack][stack]:

+    stack setup
+    stack build

+The binary can then be found at `$(stack path --local-install-root)/bin/vaultenv`.

+It is possible to `stack build` with `--split-objs` to produce a smaller binary.
+To take full advantage of this, the Stackage snapshot has to be rebuilt.

 ## Future work

  - Support DNS `SRV` record lookups, so users only need to specify the host